-WHO declares virus crisis a pandemic, urges world to fight
+WHO declares virus crisis a pandemic, U.S. stocks plunge

-GENEVA (AP) — Expressing alarm both about mounting infections and inadequate government responses, the World Health Organization declared Wednesday that the global coronavirus crisis is now a pandemic but added that it’s not too late for countries to act.
+GENEVA (AP) — The World Health Organization declared Wednesday that the global coronavirus crisis is now a pandemic as U.S. stocks plunged into bear market territory and several American cities joined European counterparts in banning large gatherings.

-By reversing course and using the charged word “pandemic” that it previously shied away from, the U.N. health agency sought to shock lethargic countries into pulling out all the stops.
+By reversing course and using the charged word “pandemic” that it had previously shied away from, the U.N. health agency sought to shock lethargic countries into pulling out all the stops.

 “We have called every day for countries to take urgent and aggressive action.
 We have rung the alarm bell loud and clear,” said Tedros Adhanom Ghebreyesus, the WHO chief.